 However, it’s important to note that when renting a car in Hawaii you don’t need car insurance in order to rent the car itself.
 The rental agent will likely ask you if you have car insurance when you decline the rental car company’s insurance options.
 You can simply tell them you have none, or you can tell them that your credit card will cover you.
 And your credit card, should it offer rental car insurance, will become your primary insurance should you not have a car insurance policy otherwise.

 Most of the big American rental car companies require a major credit card in the driver's name in order to rent a car.
-Simply holding a credit card tells the rental car company that your credit is good enough for the responsibility of renting a car especiially Hawaii car rentals.
+Simply holding a credit card tells the rental car company that your credit is good enough for the responsibility of renting a car especially Hawaii car rentals.
 Renting a car is like getting credit.
 You’re being lent a major asset.
 At least, that’s how the rental car companies view the transaction.

 But you may be able to rent a car with a debit card.
-Most of the major rental car companies will rent a car to debit card holders at major American airports.
-You’ll have to provide the company with proof of a return flight that coincides with your rental car return date, provide two forms of photo ID and you’ll have to yield a larger hold on your card.
+Most of the major rental car companies will rent a car to debit cardholders at major American airports.
+You’ll have to provide the company with proof of a return flight that coincides with your rental car return date, provide two forms of a photo ID and you’ll have to yield a larger hold on your card.

 It’s difficult to budget for your .
 After all, you’re trying to squeeze as much as you can out of your money for an unforgettable Hawaiian vacation.
 So, it can be hard to swallow the rental car company’s credit or debit card hold during your stay.

 Rental car companies will charge your credit or debit card the amount of the rental plus a temporary hold.
 The amount of this hold can vary.
-Some rental car companies will charge up to $350 for this hold, while other will only charge 15% of the rental car’s total price.
+Some rental car companies will charge up to $350 for this hold, while others will only charge 15% of the rental car’s total price.

-You may be able to find the amount of the hold on location specific websites.
+You may be able to find the amount of the hold on location-specific websites.
 That means you’ll have to go to the rental car company’s website then look for your specific Hawaii airport location’s policy.
 But, the vast majority of the time, the amount of the hold is not listed.
-You’ll have to call the location during opening hours to ask for the amount..
+You’ll have to call the location during opening hours to ask for the amount.
 Remember, Hawaii is three hours behind Pacific Standard Time on the west coast of the mainland.
 That makes it six hours behind the east coast.

 This hold is temporary, but you won’t be able to use those funds during your stay on the islands.
 The hold will come off of your card after you return the car.
 And the speed at which it returns to your card is completely up to your bank.

-The Hawaiian islands don’t have the same quality of infrastructure as the mainland United States.
-That means you may find yourself on a dirt road, or you may find chunks of road washed away after a heavy rain.
+The Hawaiian Islands don’t have the same quality of infrastructure as the mainland United States.
+That means you may find yourself on a dirt road, or you may find chunks of road washed away after heavy rain.
 So, if you plan on adventuring into the heart of the island, you’ll have to ask your rental car company about any geographical restrictions for the sake of your Hawaiian rental car and for your fun visit.

-Some rental car companies won’t want you venturing onto dirt roads, or anywhere considered to be “off road.”For car rentals in Hawaii this is a common situation.
+Some rental car companies won’t want you venturing onto dirt roads, or anywhere considered to be “off road.”For car rentals in Hawaii, this is a common situation.
 This can include the beach itself.
 Most islands have a beach or two where you’re allowed to drive on the sand.
 If that sounds like a blast, then you’ll want to rent a car from a company that allows that kind of behavior.